 Key Points:

-: Used for multiple value-based conditions for a single variable.- Conditions must evaluate to a boolean expression.
+if,if-else,if-else if: Used for decision-making based on conditions.switch: Used for multiple value-based conditions for a single variable.- Conditions must evaluate to a boolean expression.

 - Parentheses

-are required around the condition.
+()are required around the condition.

 Summary: